sivathanuk/sivathanuk.github.io/_posts/2020-04-12-multiplicative-systems.md

 2563 * 19874 * 0 * 39856 = 0
 5467 + 67687 + 0 + 52494 = ?
 ```
-It's easier to answer the middle one, where <b>muliplying by zero</b> makes the result zero.
+It's easier to answer the middle one, where <b>multiplying by zero</b> makes the result zero.
 Same applies for complex systems as well.
-Whe one part of the complex system fails, the entire system fails.
+When one part of the complex system fails, the entire system fails.

-<b> Multiplicative model in real world scenario: </b>
+<b> Multiplicative model in real-world scenario: </b>

 Consider a consumer electronics company that-
-* makes high quality products
+* makes high-quality products
 * ships feature updates regularly
 * sells the products at an affordable price